 Here is where most advice oversells.
 You do not need a secret schema trick.
 Google's own guidance on AI features and your website states there are no additional requirements and no special structured data for appearing in AI Overviews.

 So treat schema as housekeeping, not a growth hack.
 Article, FAQPage, and Organization markup help machines parse your page and disambiguate your brand, which is useful.
 They are not a switch that turns on citations.
+The measurement now backs that up: an Ahrefs study published May 2026 tracked 1,885 pages already being cited by AI that added JSON-LD against 4,000 control pages and found citations moved within statistical noise on ChatGPT and Google AI Mode, while AI Overviews citations fell 4.6%.
+Cited pages were almost three times more likely to carry JSON-LD, but the study attributes that correlation to overall site quality, not the markup.

 What matters more is entity clarity in the prose: state plainly who you are, what you do, and the facts about your topic.
 Make sure your brand is described consistently across your site and your off-site profiles, so the model resolves you to one clear entity rather than a fuzzy one.